BY-LAWS

 Secretary and Treasurer

-The Secretary and Treasurer shall be selected by the Board of Directors.
-He shall keep, or cause to be kept, a book of minutes at the principal office of the corporation, or such other place as the Directors may prescribe, in which shall be recorded all meetings of Directors and members, with the time and place of holding, whether general or special, and if special how authorized and the names of those present at Directors meetings, and the number of members present at members meetings and the proceedings had and members taken therein.
-The Secretary shall be given by each member an address to which notices may be sent by mail and all meetings requiring notice by the Secretary shall be noticed by mailing such notices to the addresses so given the Secretary.
+The Secretary and Treasurer shall be selected by the Board of Directors. he/she shall keep, or cause to be kept, a book of minutes at the principal office of the corporation, or such other place as the Directors may prescribe, in which shall be recorded all meetings of Directors and members, with the time and place of holding, whether general or special, and if special how authorized and the names of those present at Directors meetings, and the number of members present at members meetings and the proceedings had and members taken therein.
+The Secretary shall be given by each member an address/email to which notices may be sent by mail and all meetings requiring notice by the Secretary shall be notified by mailing such notices to the addresses given the Secretary.
 The Secretary shall keep the seal of the corporation and affix the said seal to all documents requiring a seal.
 The Treasurer shall keep and receive all of the funds of the corporation and pay them out on the check of the corporation signed in the manner authorized by the Board of Directors.

-Article IV
+Article IV Committees

 Section 1